 The shine is the result of burnishing the surface.
 Overworked areas and heavy pressure will increase the sheen.
 Indeed the softest grades burnish themselves on application.
 It means that anything over 3B is never going to be truly dark.
 The shine cancels the effect.

 One solution for creating greater contrast is to use toned paper.
-The darks will appear darker and the highlights can be added with chalk or white Pentel leads.
+The darkest values will appear darker and the highlights can be added with chalk or white Pentel leads.

 Another solution is to use Mars Lumagraph Black pencils.
 They are made by Staedtler, a notable German brand.
 They vary from standard graphite pencils with the addition of carbon.
 This eliminates the shine and delivers a rich matt black.

-Another option is to apply some fixative to a lighter drawing.
+Another great tip is to apply some fixative to a lighter drawing.
 Some brands will noticeably darken the tonal values.
 This can be both good and bad.
 If you are aware of this effect, you can use it to your advantage and darken a pale drawing or pastel.

 There is more to realistic drawing than the skill alone.
 You may have the ability to draw realistically but have you got the temperament?